lzwjava/blog-source/_posts/2024-12-12-great-yin-wang-en.md

 I have subscribed to his Substack for \\$5 a month for the past two years.
 I feel deeply indebted to him, and the best way I can repay him is by sharing everything I learn through this blog to help others.

 I regret that I didn’t listen to him more carefully.
 It wasn’t until 2024, when I realized that the house my wife and I bought in Guangzhou in 2022 had lost about 1 million in value, that I truly understood the impact.
 During my lowest moment, I happened to come across his Weibo one day and saw something like: "A bubble is a cancer to the socio-economy; once it bursts, it will spread and worsen throughout, harming everyone."
-It hit me hard.
+It struck me like lightning and explained why I had been hurt recently.

 He had also pointed out countless times that China’s economy depends too much on real estate and large infrastructure projects.
 He often mentioned how the so-called expensive houses or residential communities in major Chinese cities have such poor quality compared to those built in foreign countries.
 I regretted not listening more carefully to what he was saying.